It’s Father’s Day in England.

 I’m not going to waste any time on the Instagram feed thing except to say it’s getting worse and more annoying with every round.
-Humans really are f*cking lemmings when it comes to that sh*t.
+Humans really are a bit lemming-like when it comes to that stuff.
 I’m not going to say any more in case I startle a woke Snowflake and get them & their crew of authoritarian liberals coming after me.
 Then we’ll all start taking a knee and who knows where that will end up?

 Sooo….moving on to Father’s Day.
 What it’s done is given me time & opportunity to reflect (again) on my Dad and my Stepdad, and their untimely demises last year.

 The thing about the Coronavirus is its had the effect of time seeming to stand still in some respect.
 The fact that we’re now deep into June feels meaningless given that much of the world has stood still since mid-March, or so it feels to me.

 And given my Dad died in late December and his funeral was mid January, the pandemic has had the effect of slowing down the grieving process to some degree.
 Or that’s what it feels like.

 Anyhow, I thought it might be a handy exercise (for me, if no-one else) to try and capture what I miss (or don’t) about the old guy; how I miss him more than ever and how he’s still pissing me off from the grave.

 1. The Eerie Photo One Day Before Death

 There’s a photo on my phone dated 19th December 2019.

 It’s my Dad in his chair in their conservatory, in his usual casual shirt & slacks.
 Striped socks & slippers.
 Grey sweater wrapped around his shoulders.
 So far, so good.